kbehyar/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/kbehyar/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable%203-1.PNG)

-According the the T-test conducted on each lot separately
+According the the T-test conducted on each lot separately.
+Lot 3, the calculated p-value is 0.04 which is lower than 0.05, there is sufficient statistical evidence that our null hypothesis is not true, and therefore we would reject our null hypothesis.

 ![](https://github.com/kbehyar/MechaCar_Statistical_Analysis/blob/main/Images/Deliverable%203-3.PNG)